Hamburger Menu Button

 Visit the Professional Standards Board for a full list of planning programs accredited in Canada.

 OPPI recognizes today’s planning students are the Registered Professional Planners of tomorrow.
 OPPI provides student members with scholarship opportunities, awarding excellence and community contributions.
 Put your name forward and please fill out our scholarship application to receive a 2019 OPPI scholarship!
-The deadline for scholarship applications is March 1st, 2019.
+The deadline for scholarship applications was March 1st, 2019.

 These scholarships include: